Treaty of Ófalu: Aftermath

 After a month the war resumed in March 1474, when Frederick III and Vladislaus, the Czech king, formed an alliance against Matthias.
 This alliance was also joined by the Poles, although it was only a month after the peace treaty signed in Ófalu.
 The conflict rolled into military events taking place in Silesia in autumn 1474.
 Matthias transported the Black Army led by Melchior Löbel to the strengthened fortresses and towns away from the Czech-Polish troops, and his mercenaries harassed the enemy.
 The Hungarian king joined by Duke Jan II the Mad went to Boroszló, and declared his engagement to Beatrice during the siege of the town.
 The Czech-Polish forces took a lot of captives but because their siege was unprepared, they were in lack of food and asked for a truce from the defenders.
 It is a very unlikely event in military history.

-The mortgaged towns were regained in November 5, 1772 during the First partition of Poland.
+The mortgaged towns were regained on 5 November 1772 during the First partition of Poland.